Skip to content

 Sophos Partner Roadshow 2023

-After three years, we were finally back at a Sophos Partner Roadshow.
-After the pandemic, we stopped attending offline events, but we wanted to meet people again and see them without beauty filters.
-The new features were limited, but there are some upcoming functions to look forward to.
+After three years, we finally attended a Sophos Partner Roadshow again.
+After the pandemic, we stopped going to offline events, but we wanted to meet people in person again and see them without beauty filters.
+There were not many new announcements, but there are a few upcoming features to look forward to.

 Agenda

-As at an Apple keynote, everyone was first thanked, and then growth figures including market forecasts for the coming years were presented.
+As at an Apple keynote, the session began with thanks to everyone involved, followed by growth figures and market forecasts for the coming years.

-This was followed by storytelling and analogies to bring the threat situation and possible protection technologies closer to the audience.
+This was followed by storytelling and analogies to make the threat landscape and the possible protection technologies easier for the audience to understand.

 Then there was an outlook on the roadmap, but more on that later.

-Finally, in various presentations, possible cyberattacks were presented in detail once again, and it was explained how Sophos products can help here.
+Finally, several presentations examined possible cyberattacks in detail and explained how Sophos products can help.

 Managed Detection and Response

-We all certainly remember the time when Sophos heavily promoted Intercept X. Now the focus is on MDR.
-Feedback from existing customers indicates that Sophos is conducting active telephone and email campaigns to promote MDR, which annoys some.
+We all remember the time when Sophos heavily promoted Intercept X. Now the focus is on MDR.
+Feedback from existing customers suggests that Sophos is actively running phone and email campaigns to promote MDR, which is annoying some people.

-But as energetic as Sophos’ marketing is, the product and service are indeed excellent, and we can truly recommend it unconditionally to everyone!
+But as energetic as Sophos’ marketing may be, the product and the service are genuinely excellent, and we can recommend them without reservation.

-Even if Sophos Threat Advisor was still mentioned in the presentations.
-The product is End of Sale next month.
+Sophos Threat Advisor was still mentioned in the presentations, even though the product goes End of Sale next month.

 Sophos WiFi 6 Access Points

 The Wi-Fi 6 Access Points will be available in August.
-We will be able to provide you with the prices in July.
-If you don’t want to lose a second, you can register on our contact form for the waiting list, and we will send you an offer or information as soon as we have the prices and they are available.
+We expect to be able to share pricing in July.
+If you do not want to lose any time, you can use our contact form to join the waiting list, and we will send you an offer or availability information as soon as we have the prices.

-We are dedicating a separate post to the Sophos AP6 Access Points, in which we explain all the details in detail, as we have had a test device since January and have been able to gain experience.
+We are dedicating a separate post to the Sophos AP6 Access Points, where we explain all the details in depth.
+We have had a test unit since January and have already been able to gather practical experience.

 The most important data on the new Access Points: